akiryk/tutorials-learning-lessons/bash.md

 # in bash, you have two files, file1 and file2
 # zsh gives just one file, 'file1 file2'
 ```

+There are several predefined variables such as $USER, $SHELL

 ### Your first script
 Create a script file comprised of commands.
 You can refer to arguments with the dollar sign and the number of the argument.
 For example `$1` refers to the first argument.